-8 Tips to Help You Unleash the Power of Video
+8 Tips to Help You Unleash the Power of Video By Mike and Kristin Suraw

 What’s your video strategy?

 Last night, I visited Kickstarter’s site.
-On it, people get to read text, look at pictures, and yes, watch videos about projects they might be interested in funding.
+On it, people get to read text, look at pictures, and, yes, watch videos about projects they might be interested in funding.
 I was fascinated by the particular campaign on which I landed.

 Two girls were raising money to finish the work on an album they already recorded.
 I read about them, saw their pictures, and ultimately, watched their video.
 The video is what made their personalities come to life.
-It was endearing, fun, quirky, and made me like the two girls and want for them to succeed.
+It was endearing, fun, and quirky, and it made me like the two girls and want them to succeed.

 1. In-House Versus Outsourcing